 - Review: Return to your notes and review them periodically to improve memory and comprehension

-Add media to your notes: Audio recordings, screenshots, photos, pintrestpins, Instagram saves, reddit saves, etc. Or go traditional with a highlighter, a note-book, and 2 colored pens for neatness.
+Add media to your notes: Audio recordings, screenshots, photos, Pinterest pins, Instagram saves, Reddit saves, etc. Or go traditional with a highlighter, a notebook, and 2 colored pens for neatness.

-Generally, richness and variety in your notes can have a multimedia effect that leads to deeper encoding that helps you connect new information to previously leaned information.
+Richness and variety in your notes can have a multimedia effect that leads to deeper encoding that helps you connect new information to previously learned information.

 When should you take notes?